jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-helm.rst

 Verify
 ------

-You can verify you have the correct version + it installed properly by running:
+You can verify that you have the correct version and that it installed properly by running:

 .. code:: bash